Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-CF Industries Holdings Inc (NYSE:CF), a large-cap worth US$10.55b, comes to mind for investors seeking a strong and reliable stock investment.
-Market participants who are conscious of risk tend to search for large firms, attracted by the prospect of varied revenue sources and strong returns on capital.
+CF Industries Holdings, Inc. (NYSE:CF), a large-cap worth US$10.0b, comes to mind for investors seeking a strong and reliable stock investment.
+Risk-averse investors who are attracted to diversified streams of revenue and strong capital returns tend to seek out these large companies.
 But, the key to extending previous success is in the health of the company’s financials.
-I will provide an overview of CF Industries Holdings’s financial liquidity and leverage to give you an idea of CF Industries Holdings’s position to take advantage of potential acquisitions or comfortably endure future downturns.
+Today we will look at CF Industries Holdings’s financial liquidity and debt levels, which are strong indicators for whether the company can weather economic downturns or fund strategic acquisitions for future growth.
 Note that this information is centred entirely on financial health and is a high-level overview, so I encourage you to look further into CF here.
-See our latest analysis for CF Industries Holdings

-Although CF’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
-Since there is also no concerns around CF’s liquidity needs, this may be its optimal capital structure for the time being.
-I admit this is a fairly basic analysis for CF’s financial health.
-Other important fundamentals need to be considered alongside.
-You should continue to research CF Industries Holdings to get a more holistic view of the large-cap by looking at:
+CF’s high cash coverage means that, although its debt levels are high, the company is able to utilise its borrowings efficiently in order to generate cash flow.
+Since there is also no concerns around CF's liquidity needs, this may be its optimal capital structure for the time being.
+Keep in mind I haven't considered other factors such as how CF has been performing in the past.
+I recommend you continue to research CF Industries Holdings to get a more holistic view of the large-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for CF’s future growth?
 Take a look at our free research report of analyst consensus for CF’s outlook.